Shaoun18/MultiShop-Ecommerce-Website/README.md

 == Changelog ==

 = 1.0.0 =
-- Initial release of Shopgrids.
+- Initial release of MultiShop.
 - Admin panel for product management.
 - Frontend for user accounts and shopping.
 - Integrated SSLCommerz for payments.